Infratab/frontend-challenge-2/README.md

 3. Email the compressed folder to careers@infratab.in or to the person with whom you have been interacting!

 ### Setup the project
-1. Run npm install
+1. go to remind_me directory - `cd frontend-challenge-2/remind_me`
-2. Run `npm start` to run server
+2. run - `vagrant up`
-3. Open `http://localhost:3001/` in browser, if you see `Here you go!` text in the browser that means server is successfully running
+3. run - `vagrant ssh`
+4. Now you can access API's at localhost:3000
-4. Please find `index.html` in the `public` folder
+5. Please find `index.html` in the `public` folder
-5. Now you can start your coding!
+6. Now you can start your coding!

 ### Challenge